kubeshop/monokle/docs/features.md

 <img src="./img/navigator.gif" alt="Navigate k8s objects easily" width="300" height="300" />

 Monokle compiles a list of all the objects in your repo (from files you didnt want ignored), to give you a handy overview of all your resources.
-When you select a resource, Monokle will show you which file it was defined in.

-## Follow links up or downstream through your manifests
+## Follow links up- or downstream through your manifests

 <img src="./img/upstream-downstream.gif" alt="Follow links up or downstream through your manifests" width="600" height="300" />